- Apply to UW

-On the eastern horizon you will first see the bright star Vega, then Deneb (more northerly) and finally Altair, which in combination make up the summer triangle.
-Going toward the southern horizon you will notice a curlicue shaped constellation with a bright red star Antares.
-This is the constellation Scorpios.
+An unobstructed view of the northern horizon presents the notable constellation Cassiopeia, now a stretched-out, giant "W" in the sky.
+Late in the evening on the eastern horizon Vega, then Deneb (more northerly) and Altair, which in combination make up the summer triangle, will rise.
+Going toward the southern horizon you will notice a curly cue-shaped constellation with a bright, red star, Antares.
+This is the constellation Scorpios which is directed very close to the center of the Milky Way galaxy.